 Her passion for science was augmented by a fervent commitment to social justice.
 While a student at Berkeley in the ’60s, she became fully engaged in the Civil Rights Movement, leading to a lifelong fight against injustice, racial discrimination and intolerance.
 She instilled these values in her daughters, who in turn have dedicated their lives to the pursuit of justice and equality – one as the first female elected District Attorney of SF and the other as vice president of Peace and Social Justice at the Ford Foundation in NY.
 But for all she accomplished in her life and career, the roles Shyamala cherished most were of “Mommy” and “Grandma.”
 She relished every moment she spent with her daughters and her self-described “greatest gift,” her granddaughter.”

-Kamala Harris shared that her mother went against tradition when she married Donald Harris.
-Shyamala Gopalan met Harris when she was in graduate school.
-Senator Harris wrote about their story on Facebook: “The plan was to go back home [to India] when she finished school, but when she met my father Donald Harris, she made a different plan.
+Harris shared that her mother went against tradition when she married Donald Harris.
+Shyamala Gopalan met Donald Harris when she was in graduate school.
+Senator Harris wrote about her parents’ story on Facebook: “The plan was to go back home [to India] when she finished school, but when she met my father Donald Harris, she made a different plan.
 She went against a practice reaching back thousands of years, and instead of an arranged marriage, chose a love marriage.
 This, an act of self-determination, made me and my sister Maya.
 And – like millions of the children of immigrants before and since – it made us Americans.”

-Donald Harris was earning his Ph.D in economics when he married Kamala’s mother.
+Donald Harris was earning his Ph.D. in economics when he married Kamala’s mother.
 He went on to become a professor at Stanford, becoming a faculty member in 1972.

 According to his Stanford bio, Harris made it a priority to give back to his native country.
 He frequently served as an economic consultant to the Jamaican government and its Prime Ministers.

 Maya Harris joined her older sister in the legal field and into politics.
-In an interview with the Stanford Law School, Maya shared that her parents’ involvement in the civil rights movement inspired both her and Kamala to get involved.
+In an interview with Stanford Law School, Maya shared that her parents’ involvement in the civil rights movement inspired both her and Kamala to get involved.